macmade/XS-Labs-Style-Guide/README.md

 <a name="cpp-6"></a>
 ### 6. Using

-The `using` keyword is usually discouraged, except for very long namespaces.
+The `using` keyword is usually discouraged for namespaces, except for very long namespaces.
 It's strictly prohibited for the `std` namespace - the full notation should always be used.

 ```C++